 The Group's reportable and operating segments under HKFRS 8 are based on the information reported to the executive Directors, being the chief operating decision maker, for the purposes of resource allocation and assessment of segment performance focuses on the types of goods or services delivered or provided.
-The management monitors the results of the operating segments separately for purpose of making decisions about resources allocation and performance assessment.
+The management of the Company monitors the results of the operating segments separately for purpose of making decisions about resources allocation and performance assessment.
 Segment performance is evaluated based on reportable segment results, which is measure of adjusted profit or loss before income tax.
-During the year, the Group deconsolidated the health management business (operation of sports and healthcare clubhouse in China).
-Comparative information has been restated to conform to the current year's presentation.
-Upon such deconsolidation, the Group recognised changes to its internal reporting structure and the composition of its reportable segments.
-In accordance with the streamlined reportable segments and the way in which information is now reported internally to the chief operating decision maker for the purpose of resource allocation and performance assessment, the Group operates two reportable segments (2016: three) of medical and well-being business (i.e. operation of optical products and eye-care services retail shops; manufacturing and sale of pharmaceutical and health related products; provision of medical laboratory testing services and health check services; and provision of obstetric and gynaecological services) and asset management business (investment in assets and loan financing).
+Since suspension in trading the shares of the Company, the management of the Company reviewed and made adjustment to its business portfolio and development plans as appropriate from time to time.
+In accordance with the streamlined reportable segments and the way in which information is reported internally to the chief operating decision maker for the purpose of resource allocation and performance assessment, the Group operates two reportable segments (2017: two) of medical and well-being business (i.e. operation of optical products and eye-care services retail shops and provision of obstetric and gynecological services) and asset management business (investment in assets and loan financing).
 The adjusted profit or loss before income tax is measured consistently with the Group's profit or loss before income tax except that unallocated finance costs and corporate expenses are excluded from such measurement.
-Segment assets exclude unallocated head office and corporate assets that are managed on a group basis.
+Segment assets exclude unallocated head office and corporate liabilities that are managed on a group basis.
 Segment liabilities exclude borrowings, bonds payable and unallocated head office and corporate liabilities that are managed on a group basis.